 Pastor Peter Doseck

-My life story is similar to the testimonies of so many in the Body of Christ.
+My story is similar to the testimonies of so many Christians.
 I tried to live without God in my early years, but I failed at every turn.
-It was in the midst of a great struggle where confusion, a failing marriage, and feelings of inadequacy reigned, that I finally gave my life to Jesus Christ as my personal Lord and Savior.
+It was in the midst of a great struggle where confusion, a failing marriage, and feelings of inadequacy overwhelmed me, that I finally gave my life to Jesus Christ as my personal Lord and Savior.

 On a Sunday morning when all hope seemed lost, I knelt before the closet door in my bedroom, and I said these words, “I don’t know much, Jesus, but I know I need You to forgive me of all my sins, and I need You to come into my life.”

 At that moment, I felt nothing; no relief, no goose bumps, no sorrow or joy, but without hesitation I said, “Jesus, I believe You heard me.
 I’m going to get up from here and go tell everyone I’m saved, so You might as well treat me like I am.”
 I stood to my feet, and I went away believing.
 From that moment on Jesus has been true to me, and I praise Him for it.